Start of Year scenarios

 |

-You have a non-teaching permanent term-time employee who will be working after the school's term 4 end date and restarting before the school term 1 start date. |
+| a term-time-only employee will work after their term four end date and before their term one start date |

 Leave without pay (LWOP)

-Solution |
+then... |

-If an employee is taking LWOP from the start of 2023. |
+| an employee is taking leave without pay (LWOP) from the start of the year |

-Book the LWOP from their start date to the day before the day they return. |
+book the LWOP from their start date to the day before the day they return. |

-If an employee is on LWOP at the end of 2022 and will be returning in 2023 later than the date booked. |
+| an employee is on LWOP at the end of the year and will return in the next year later than the date booked |

-Book additional LWOP |
+book additional LWOP. |

-If an employee is on LWOP at the end of 2022 and will be returning in 2023 earlier than the date booked. |
+| an employee is on LWOP at the end of the year and will return next year earlier than the date booked |

 |